rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 If the platform method result `items` schema matches the `x-response` schema on the provider method then each provier value **MUST** be used as-is.

 Otherwise if the platform method result `items` schema has a property that matches the `x-response` schema on the provider method then each provider value **MUST** be composed into an object under the corresponding property name and the platform **MUST** apply any [result transformations](#9-result-transformations) to the composed result.

+If some providers time out, the providers that did not time out **MUST** be returned, with the remaining providers omitted.

+Time out durations are out of scope for this document, and are specified on a per feature basis.

 ### 4.4.
 Pass-through notifications
 Firebolt events have a synchronous subscriber registration method, e.g. `Lifecycle.onInactive(true)`, in addition to asynchronous notifications when the event actually happens.
 For events powered by an app pass-through, only the asynchronous notifications are passed in by the providing app.
 The initial event registration is handled by the platform, and the success response is not handled by the providing app.